gandm/example-language-babel/README.md

 ### Examples

   Just edit and save files and see what happens!
-The source directory nams have meaning.
+The source directory names have meaning.